Ethoxylation: Ethoxysulfates

+These are polyethylene glycol (PEG) columns.

+They are more suited for polar compounds, but Lauryl Alcohol Ethoxylates may still need derivatization.

+The DB-5 or HP-5 column is often preferred for surfactants like ethoxylates due to its moderate polarity, providing good separation of ethoxylation products.

+It's essential to consider the specific range of ethoxylation (number of ethylene oxide units) to optimize the method further.
+Additionally, derivatization can help in improving volatility and peak shape.

 Other materials

 Although alcohols are by far the major substrate for ethoxylation, many nucleophiles are reactive toward ethylene oxide.
 Primary amines will react to give di-chain materials such as polyethoxylated tallow amine.
 The reaction of ammonia produces important bulk chemicals such as ethanolamine, diethanolamine, and triethanolamine.

 Applications of ethoxylated products

 Alcohol ethoxylates (AE) and alcohol ethoxysulfates (AES) are surfactants found in products such as laundry detergents, surface cleaners, cosmetics, agricultural products, textiles, and paint.

 Alcohol ethoxylates

 As alcohol ethoxylate based surfactants are non-ionic they typically require longer ethoxylate chains than their sulfonated analogues in order to be water-soluble.
 Examples synthesized on an industrial scale include octyl phenol ethoxylate, polysorbate 80 and poloxamers.